 Simply The Perfect 1942 Blood Orange Margarita Recipe

-Not just for Cinco de Mayo, also known as "Cinco de Drinko" by some.
-It's always a great time to think about deliciously fresh and artisanal seasonal cocktails.
-Why not have the perfect blood orange margarita?
+Not just for Cinco de Mayo, also known by some people as "Cinco de Drinko".
+It's always a great time to think about deliciously fresh and seasonal cocktails featuring artisanal ingredients.
+Enter the perfect Don Julio 1942 blood orange margarita?

-Margaritas don't have to be the traditional boring "lime" flavor... think seasonal citrus fruit, like blood oranges!
+Margaritas don't have to be the traditional boring "lime" flavor, think seasonal citrus fruit, like deeply flavorful blood oranges!

 Recipe for the Perfect Don Julio 1942 Blood Orange Margarita